rivernews/bb-rest-api/README.md

 - Next time:
     - We now setup a CI/CD, but, we can't access the server cuz of routing.
-        - only one public IP per constainer instance.
-If you want to rely on ALB, you have to use suffix url, which, can't be done by simply adding a record to Route 53.
         - To maximize route53 use, you can only create another container instance, which means, you have to create another cluster.
         - configure `ecs-cli configure --cluster BBDinerCluster --region us-east-2 --default-launch-type EC2 --config-name BBDinerConfig`
         - create cluster `ecs-cli up --debug --keypair shaungc-ecs --capability-iam --launch-type EC2 --size 1 --instance-type t2.micro --azs us-east-2a,us-east-2b --image-id ami-04b61a4d3b11cc8ea --force --cluster-config BBDinerConfig --cluster BBDinerCluster`